a11yproject/a11yproject.com/src/posts/2021-03-23-myth-alternate-text-can-be-automated.md

 This allows a person to know an image is present, and what the image’s content contains.
 With this context, someone using assistive technology can understand the image’s purpose the same way someone who is not using assistive technology would.

 It’s up to the person writing the code to add an `alt` attribute.
 It’s also up to them to look at the image they’re using and write an accurate description.
-Many content management systems (CMS) allow the people who use them to include alt text by writing it in a dedicated input field.
+Many Content Management Systems (CMS) allow the people who use them to include alt text by writing it in a dedicated input field.

 <figure role="figure" aria-label="WordPress’ alt text input field for uploaded images.">
 	<img alt="A textarea with a label that reads, 'Image settings.
 Alt text (alternative text).
 Below the textarea is a sub-label that reads, 'Describe the purpose of the image.
 Leave empty if the image is purely decorative.'
 Screenshot." src="/img/posts/2021-03-23-myth-alternate-text-can-be-automated/wordpress-alt-field.png" />